 - The definition of power words (and why they’re so powerful);

-- The 7 types of power words proven to make readers emotional;
+- The 7 types of power words proven to evoke an emotional response in readers;

 - Examples of how bloggers, writers, and businesses are using power words to supercharge their content with descriptive language;

 - 600+ powerful words you can use, bookmark, and reference (again and again).